-Making sure that your solar power system is designed and installed by a Clean Energy Council (CEC) accredited installer will ensure the performance and longevity of your investment.
-CEC accredited installers and designers undergo significant training and must follow strict quality standards and procedures.
+Making sure that your solar power system is designed and installed by a Solar Accreditation Australia, formerly Clean Energy Council (CEC), accredited installer will ensure the performance and longevity of your investment.
+SAA accredited installers and designers undergo significant training and must follow strict quality standards and procedures.

 1 – Panels should NOT be hanging over the ridges or gutters of your roof